 The Contemporary Pacific

-This course explores the ways in which Pacific peoples frame their contemporary world in the context of globalisation.
-It also examines factors that shape contemporary Pacific life and popular culture as well as some of the challenges emanating from how Pacific peoples construct and make sense of their own and other’s historical, political, socio-cultural, economic and religious worlds.
+Explores the ways in which Pacific peoples frame their contemporary world in the context of globalisation.
+It also examines factors which shape contemporary Pacific life and popular culture as well as some of the challenges emanating from how Pacific peoples construct and make sense of their own and others’ historical, political, socio-cultural, economic and religious worlds.